 Verza or Savoy Cabbage from Piacenza (Brassica oleracea var. sabauda L.)

-Of ancient origin, it is mainly grown in the Central-Northern regions of Italy, but over time it started being cultivated everywhere else.
+Of ancient origin, it is mainly grown in the Central-Northern regions of Italy, but also at large scale all around the national territory, since it is a well-known vegetable. but over time it started being cultivated everywhere else.

 It is exceptionally resistant to cold, as long as the plant is well developed.

 Rustic and very good.
 To be sown in Summer.

 It is widely used in recipies around Europe, specially for making soups; two very popular preparations are “ris e verza cun custëini” (risotto with cabbage and pork ribs, Piacentino), and the “soup ‘d pan e còj” (soup of bread and cabbage) from the Canavese area.